jiangdaolime/TOD/README.md

 # Revisiting the Trade-off between the Performance of Adversarial and Normal Examples on NLP Few-shot Tasks

 This repository contains a modified version of the TextAttack library, designed to enhance adversarial text attack generation and fine-tuning processes.
-The primary changes are made to the xxx file, which should be placed in the xxx location of the TextAttack version 0.3.7 for proper functionality.
+The primary changes are made to the trainer.py file, which should be placed in the Textattack/textattack location of the TextAttack version 0.3.7 for proper functionality.

 # Installation
 Clone the repository: